Timur-Maistermind/Machine-Learning-Roadmap/README.md

 ## 🚀 Goal of the Roadmap
 The goal of the roadmap is to provide a list of resources that are enough to become a **Middle Data Scientist starting from ZERO**.
 Some parts will be useful even for Senior/Lead DS.

-Most of the resources were personally tested by [me,](https://www.linkedin.com/in/timurbikmukhametov/) when I was becoming a Data Scientist or when I was upgrading my skills and helped other team members doing so.
+Most of the resources were personally tested by [me,](https://www.linkedin.com/in/timurbikmukhametov/) when I was learning Machine Learning and Data Science from scratched, when I was upgrading my skills and helped my team members doing so.

 ## 🎯 Who is this roadmap for?
 - ✅ Data Science beginners who are looking for a practical step-by-step guide.